September 1, 2017 - December 1, 2017

 You can apply for a grant every year, however, you can only apply for an equipment grant once every three years.
 The exception is for applicants under the age of 16 as they can apply for an equipment grant every two years.

 Yes.
 We awarded grants to athletes from 42 countries in 2017 and we strive to help international challenged athletes.
-We do have significant restrictions when it comes to shipping equipment outside of the U.S. The cost to deliver equipment is the responsibility of the grantee and is often much greater than the value of the equipment.
+We do have significant restrictions when it comes to shipping equipment outside of the U.S. The cost to deliver equipment from the United States is the responsibility of the grantee and is often much greater than the value of the equipment.
 Please consider these factors when completing your grant application.